All Episodes

 Unbelievable.

-And then you can add to that the propaganda of of Ben Rhodes over at the White House.
+And then you can add to that the propaganda of Ben Rhodes over at the White House.

-I mean, we knew back at the time that he he was the one that advanced the story as it relates to the YouTube video when Hillary Clinton was writing her own daughter, the Libyan president and the Egyptian prime minister, that it was a terror attack.
+I mean, we knew back at the time that he was the one that advanced the story as it relates to the YouTube video when Hillary Clinton was writing her own daughter, the Libyan president and the Egyptian prime minister, that it was a terror attack.

-He advanced the story of of uh being a related to a YouTube video, the attack on our consulate, and he's a guy that bragging about the fact that he lied to the American people because they'd never get it past the American people if they told them the truth about the Iranian deal.
+And he's a guy that bragging about the fact that he lied to the American people because they'd never get it past the American people if they told them the truth about the Iranian deal.

 And he still works at the White House.